The Very Best Project Management Books for Everybody

 Making Things Happen

 Making Things Happen: Mastering Project Management is different from the other project management books on this list.
-It is a collection of essays that shares complex concepts and challenges together with practical advice.
+It is a collection of essays that share complex concepts and challenges together with practical advice.
 Both technical and non-technical readers get to know what it takes to get through a large software engineering project.
 Instead of specific methods, it focuses on philosophy and strategy to help project managers and leaders define, lead, and manage projects.

 Author Scott Berkun worked with Microsoft as a program manager and now focuses on writing, teaching, and speaking.
 Making Things Happen was published in 2008 but has consistently remain in several of Amazon’s top 100 book categories.
 Its 408 pages deliver content in three parts: Plans, Skills, and Management.
 The essays cover different topics including project schedules, communication and relationships, and leadership and trust.

-Time to Update your Project Management Library?
+Time to Update Your Project Management Library?

 This list is just a starting point to help the project professional build a comprehensive library of project management references.
 Having a copy of the latest PMBOK Guide reference is always a wise choice.
-For starting non-PM professionals, the Project Management Lite is a fast way to hit the ground running.
+For starting non-PM professionals, Project Management Lite is a fast way to hit the ground running.

 Students and young professionals may prefer the HBR Project Management Handbook, while experienced project managers may find Scott Berkun’s style of writing better.
 Whatever the preference or circumstance, any of these project management books may help to inform, inspire, or introduce a business professional to the benefits and advantages of project management.